India's Richest 1% Own More Than 40% Of Total Wealth: Oxfam

 The report titled "Survival of the Richest" further said that if India's billionaires are taxed once at 2% on their entire wealth, it would support the requirement of Rs 40,423 crore for the nutrition of malnourished in the country for the next three years.

-"A one-time tax of 5% on the 10 richest billionaires in the country (Rs 1.37 lakh crore) is more than 1.5 times the funds estimated by the Health and Family Welfare Ministry (Rs 86,200 crore) and the Ministry of Ayush (Rs 3,050 crore) for the year 2022-23," it added.

-On gender inequality, the report said that female workers earned only 63 paise for every 1 rupee a male worker earned.
+On gender inequality, the report said that female workers earned only 63 paise for every Re 1 a male worker earned.

 For Scheduled Castes and rural workers, the difference is even starker -- the former earned 55% of what the advantaged social groups earned, and the latter earned only half of the urban earnings between 2018 and 2019.

-"Taxing the top 100 Indian billionaires at 2.5%, or taxing the top 10 Indian billionaires at 5 per cent would nearly cover the entire amount required to bring the children back into school," it added.
+"Taxing the top 100 Indian billionaires at 2.5%, or taxing the top 10 Indian billionaires at 5% would nearly cover the entire amount required to bring the children back into school," it added.

 Oxfam said the report is a mix of qualitative and quantitative information to explore the impact of inequality in India.